-BARRHEAD – Walton street – the Association is also at early stages of discussion with regard to a possible development of 32 properties on this privately owned site.
+BARRHEAD – Walton street – the Association is also at early stages of discussion with regard to a possible development of up to 50 properties on two sites, one privately owned and the other owned by East Renfrewshire Council.
+Discussions are at early stages.
 More information will be made available in due course.

 Strategic Housing Investment Plan for East Renfrewshire – this is prepared by East Renfrewshire Council in consultation with local developers and approved by Council’s Cabinet before submission to the Scottish Government.
 Essentially it represents a bid for funding and allows the Scottish Government to agree a funding programme for the area.
 The SHIP is currently out to consultation.
 Barrhead HA will be submitting proposals for more much needed affordable housing in the area.

 NEW HOMES DELIVERED IN BARRHEAD, MARCH 2016